Special thanks to all of our members that submitted material for this video!

 GPS Coordinates: 82º 24.882’ W 28º 43.700’ N

 There is a limit of 2 vehicles per campsite.
-The first 12 vehicles that arrive will be allowed to park on our reserved campsites.
+The first 10 vehicles that arrive will be allowed to park on our reserved campsites.
 Any vehicles arriving after that will be required to park in the day use parking field at the top of the hill on the right just before the campsite entrance gate.
 Please note that there is a $2 fee to park there each day.
-Cash envelopes and dashboard receipts are located in the iron ranger located at the day use parking entrance.
+Payment instructions are posted on the sign in the parking area.

-There is a limit of 8 people and 2 tents per site.
-This means that campers will probably be sharing sleeping accommodations.
+There is a limit to the number of people and tents per site.
+This means that some campers may be expected to be sharing sleeping accommodations with others.
 We will have to work out the specific details on the fly depending on how many tents get brought and how many people each tent will sleep.
 There are some options for setting up hammocks on our sites independently from any tents.
 If you have a camping hammock be sure to bring it as it may help.
 Jim will sleep in a hammock and will have an extra hammock available as well.
-Jim will also be providing a tent for others to make use of (sleeps 3 comfortably or 4 people who don’t mind being cozy).
+Jim also has a spare tent available for others to make use of (sleeps 3 comfortably or 4 people who don’t mind being really cozy).